 - "Apps for Autism" by Lois Jean Bradley, MA, CCC-SLP

 - "Top 60 Recommended Apps for Autism" by Linda Hodgdon

-But here are 11 that our experts recommend trying:
+But here are 11 autism apps for kids that our experts recommend trying:

 This app provides visual schedules to help with transitions and decrease anxiety.
 "First-then support can offer children of most intellectual and language abilities to understand what is expected of them, and what will come next, or what the reward will be," explains Aguayo.

 Cost: $9.99, available for iPhone, iPad, iPod Touch and Android.

 "iPrompts is a highly recommended app for supporting organizational skills, setting expectations for performance, and setting up subtle supports and reminders," says Aguayo.
 Users can create and modify visual schedules, as well as use a countdown timer with picture supports to indicate how much longer a task or activity will last.

 More from Parenting: Why Dental Care for Your Special Needs Child Is So Important